ChicagoPM/ChicagoPM.github.io/source/_posts/2014-08-06-become-a-cpan-author-workshop-brian-d-foy.markdown

 [RSVP for Become a CPAN Author on the Chicago.PM Meetup](http://www.meetup.com/ChicagoPM/events/196897312/)

 With this, we are moving Office Hours to August 28th.
-Additionally, since having Office Hours has been more confusing than helpful, we will change our meeting schedule from "2nd Wednesday and 4th Thursday" to "2nd and 4th Thursdays".
+Additionally, since having Office Hours on Wednesday has been more confusing than helpful, we will change our meeting schedule from "2nd Wednesday and 4th Thursday" to "2nd and 4th Thursdays".

 [RSVP for this month's Office Hours on the Chicago.PM Meetup](http://www.meetup.com/ChicagoPM/events/184243292/)